guido-visser/vMix-M5Stick-Tally-Light/README.md

 ## Getting started

 ### Step 1
-Copy the libraries that are used by this project (found in the `libs` folder) to your system.
+1.1  Follow the tutorial on the [M5Stack website](https://docs.m5stack.com/#/en/arduino/arduino_development).

+1.2  Copy the libraries that are used by this project (found in the `libs` folder) to your system.
 The default path is: `%userprofile%\Documents\Arduino\libraries`

 ### Step 2
 Upload to your device.